 Temporary Time (currently showing at Karger Gallery, Elora)

-These work is two images melded together.
-The one image (on the left) is from an Ontario ice storm.
-Weather had been mild and the buds on the trees were wanting to come out to play.
+These works are each two images melded together.
+On one side you see weather had been mild and the buds on the trees were wanting to come out to play.
 Once out to play the storm arrived and encased their existence, akin to the stories of DNA encased in amber.
-The right hand image is of a plane window framing the setting sun as it refracted off the freezing water hitchhiking on panes of glass.
+The other side is an image from a plane window.
+The setting sun as it refracted off the freezing water hitchhiking on panes of glass.
 Both images are about temporary time and the beauty of colour.

 Moments in Time (currently showing at Karger Gallery, Elora)